 General visiting hours in most areas of our hospital campuses are 9 a.m. to 9 p.m. daily.
 Masks are no longer required when visiting non-COVID patients, though standard precautious may be recommended based on individual patient assessment.
 Exceptions may be made my physician's order or hospital discretion.

 Visitation for COVID-19 Patients:

-Sarasota Memorial provides free COVID-19 testing for admitted hospital patients and those scheduled for certain surgeries or procedures that require an overnight stay, regardless of vaccination status.
+Sarasota Memorial provides COVID-19 testing for symptomatic patients who will be admitted to the hospital or scheduled for certain surgeries or procedures that require an overnight stay, regardless of vaccination status.
 Testing instructions will be provided during your Pre-admission Testing (PAT) appointment.
-For information about our testing requirements, please call our PAT team at the Sarasota Campus at 941-917-2425 or for the Venice Campus at 941-261-0390
+For information about our testing requirements, please call our PAT team at the Sarasota Campus at 941-917-2425 or for the Venice Campus at 941-261-0390.

 Outpatient COVID-19 testing (for diagnosis or travel, work or school clearance) is available at Sarasota Memorial Urgent Care Centers for a fee.
 Click here for more information on COVID-19 testing at our urgent care center locations.

 If you have mild to moderate symptoms (fever, cough, sore throat, chills, muscle pain, headache, new loss of taste or smell, fatigue, diarrhea), call your doctor, walk-in urgent care center or community healthcare provider for information on testing and how to seek care without exposing others.
 If you are experiencing more serious symptoms, such as shortness of breath/difficulty breathing or extreme fatigue, please call 9-1-1 and seek care immediately.